 Removal of the away goals rule

-Many famous victories in both the Champions League and Europa League have been celebrated due to the away goals rule over the years - Andrés Iniesta broke Chelsea's hearts by bagging a stoppage-time winner at Stamford Bridge in the 2008/9 semi-final - the tie ended 1-1 but it was Barça, as the visitors, who advanced.
-The Catalans found out what it feels like to be on the receiving end of the away goals rule when Roma heroically clawed their way back after losing the first leg 4-1 to win 3-0 on home soil.
-The tie ended 4-4 on aggregate but Edin Dzeko's goal at Camp Nou counted as double, so the Italians progressed to the semis.
+The Catalans also suffered the agony of the away goals rule themselves - Roma heroically clawed their way back after losing the first leg 4-1 to win 3-0 on home soil.
+That tie ended 4-4 on aggregate but Edin Dzeko’s goal at Camp Nou counted as double, so the Italians progressed to the semis.

-However, in recent years, teams playing at home would simply focus on avoiding conceding any goals at all - even if it meant putting 10 men behind the ball and defending for 90 minutes.
-It didn't make for entertaining football - the kind we have come to expect in the world's greatest club competition.
+However, as the tournaments developed, teams playing at home would simply focus on avoiding conceding any goals at all - even if it meant putting 10 men behind the ball and defending for 90 minutes.
+It didn’t make for entertaining football - the kind we have come to expect in the world’s greatest club competition.
 Teams parking the bus in the first leg also put the visiting team at a disadvantage later, when the tie was to be decided at their ground.

 UEFA explained why the away goals rule had to go and what will replace it: “With the decision to remove this rule, ties in which the two teams score the same number of goals over the two legs would be not decided on the number of goals scored away, but two 15-minute periods of extra time are played at the end of the second leg and in case the teams score the same number of goals or no goals during this extra time, kicks from the penalty mark would determine the team which qualifies to the next stage of the competition”.